Taniyapal/Taniya_Pal_Portfolio/README.md

 # Taniya_Pal_Portfolio
-Highlights of Data Analysis work done by Taniya Pal.
+Highlights of Data Analysis and Data Science work done by Taniya Pal.

 ## HR_Attrition Project
 Contains a Jupyter notebook and a .csv file.
 The jupyter notebook highlights the steps Taniya performed to analyse the .csv file "HR_Employee_Attrition_Data.csv".
 Taniya performed intial preprocessing steps